HarshavardhanKurtkoti/Phising_Domain_Detection/README.md

 2. **Docker**: Docker is required to build and deploy containerized applications.
 You can download it from [here](https://www.docker.com/get-started).
 3. **GitHub Account**: Required for interacting with the repository and CI/CD pipelines.
 4. **AWS Account**: For storing artifacts and Docker images.
+5. **MongoDB**: Installed locally or accessed through MongoDB Atlas for storing and retrieving data.
+If using MongoDB Atlas, follow this [setup guide](https://www.mongodb.com/docs/atlas/tutorial/create-new-cluster/).

 ### Clone the Repository